 There have been many phases and key milestones in the Virtual and Augmented Reality industry.
-The space is moving at an exciting pace, with new capabilities being introduced on what seems to be a weekly basis.
+The space is moving at an exciting pace, with new capabilities being introduced on what seems like a weekly basis.

-Wireless VR is happening with depth of field issues being solved.
-Social applications like VRChat are exploding in popularity.
-VR ready PCs are getting smaller, faster and more affordable.
-Lastly, AR is coming into it’s own with Apple’s ARKIT and the plethora of AR experiences available to the wider public.
+Wireless VR is happening, with depth of field issues being rapidly solved.
+Social applications like VRChat are exploding in popularity, with VR-ready PCs getting smaller, faster and more affordable.
+Lastly, AR is coming into its own, with Apple’s ARKIT and a plethora of other AR experiences available to the wider public.

 Which begs the question, what is next?

 We now know the advantages of the immersive nature of putting on a VR headset and being taken to another world.
-Augmenting our worldview through AR has shown unique ways to educate, train and enlighten as well.
+Augmenting our worldview through AR has shown unique ways to educate and train, as well as enlighten.
 Yet, these can sometimes be private, isolating experiences.
 So how do we solve this issue?
-A 360° dome that can project floor to ceiling VR content is a great start.
+A 360° dome that can project floor-to-ceiling VR content is a great start.
 The combination of the physical presence of the dome, alongside immersive tech capabilities, makes this potential VR dome a fantastic option.

 It also offers the ability to include mixed reality experiences.
 In other words, you can overlay synthetic content to interact with – in addition to the VR content that surrounds you in the dome.

-A useful case that is helpful in painting a picture of a 360° dome involves medical devices.
+A useful case in painting a picture of a 360° dome involves medical devices…

 The helicopter is now landing towards you.
 Naturally, you take a few steps back as the landing pad of the hospital comes into view.
 The scene now jumps to a patient on the gurney.
 The ER doctors shout to prepare an operating room.
-You are now in the OR and you take in the 360° views of doctors and nurses, all preparing for surgery.
+You are now in the OR, where you take in the 360° views of doctors and nurses, all preparing for surgery.

 The doctor explains the successful implant of the device.
 The surrounding doctors and nurses smile and the shot ends with the patient leaving the hospital.
 The crowd in the dome claps in approval.
 They themselves felt like they were a part of this life-saving story.
-The power of VR is giving a first person view of an experience.
-The crowd has that view in the dome, but now they are sharing it with their friends together.
+The power of VR is giving a first-person view of an experience.
+The crowd has that view in the VR dome, but now they’re now sharing it with their friends.

-On top of the tremendous experience inside an immersive dome, you also have the dramatic appeal of a 22 ft dome in any space.
-Whether it is a special corporate event, a product launch or at a trade show, the dome will attract visitors – curious to see what is inside.
+On top of the tremendous experience inside an immersive dome, you also have the dramatic appeal of a 22ft dome in any space.
+Whether it is a special corporate event, a product launch or at a trade show, our immersive dome will attract visitors – curious to see what is inside.

 So show them!
 Give them an experience they will never forget…together.